qmegame/qme-releases/README.md

 There are two versions of QME release, the offical version is compatible with JRE 15, but there is also an alternative version compatible with JRE 11-14.

 Please note that older JRE compatibility may come with performance, stability, and other issues.

+## The Game Itself
+QME is a strategy game based on Civ 6 and Polytopia, with its own unique flavor thrown into the mix.